Women Take the Floor

 “Beyond the Loom: Fiber Art as Sculpture, ”which was on view in this gallery from September 16, 2019, to December 8, 2020, featured the work of early pioneers of fiber art who radically redefined textiles in the 1960s and ’70s.

 Gallery 328: Saundra B. and William H. Lane Galleries

 Women Depicting Women: Her Vision, Her Voice

 The central space features images of women, created by women.
 The objects range across time and place, as well as social, political, and cultural contexts, to represent the diversity of approaches women have taken in depicting one another.
-Highlights include such celebrated paintings as Frida Kahlo’s Dos Mujeres (Salvadora y Herminia) and Alice Neel’s Linda Nochlin and Daisy.
+Highlights include such celebrated paintings as Loïs Mailou Jones’s Ubi Girl from Tai Region and Frida Kahlo's Dos Mujeres (Salvadora y Herminia).
 Voices from the community play a pivotal role in this gallery, offering a range of perspectives through interpretative labels, performance, and other programming.
 In a video, Porsha Olayiwola, the current poet laureate of the city of Boston, performs what is the suffrage movement to a blk womyn?: an anthem, a poem specially commissioned as a response to the exhibition.
-Visitors are also invited to participate through an interactive comment wall.

 Gallery 332: Saundra B. and William H. Lane Galleries

 Building on recent scholarship, this gallery recognizes the contributions of Joan Mitchell, Grace Hartigan, Helen Frankenthaler, Elaine de Kooning, and others to the formation and expansion of action painting of the mid-20th century, a movement typically credited to their male counterparts.

 Gallery 334: Saundra B. and William H. Lane Galleries